courselabs/docker/labs/multi-stage/README.md

 </details><br/>

 BuildKit skips the test stage because none of the output is used in later stages.
-You can explicitly build an image up to a specific stage:
+You can explicitly build an image up to a specific stage with the `target` flag:

 ```
 docker build -t simple:test --target test ./labs/multi-stage/simple/